 Halloween Harvest Festival in Long Island City

-The Halloween Harvest Festival is great chance to check out the Socrates Sculpture Park in Long Island City.
-Join the Halloween art-making workshops where kids can learn from Socrates artists.
-Or enter your dog in the Canine Costume Contest.
+The Halloween Harvest Festival is a great chance to check out the Socrates Sculpture Park in Long Island City.
+Join the Halloween art-making workshops where kids can learn from local artists, or enter your dog in the Canine Costume Contest.
 Plus there's face-painting, art-making, and harvest foods from local restaurants.
-This year the event will take place on October 26, 2019 at 12 pm.

 Jackson Heights Halloween Parade

 The Jackson Heights Halloween Parade is the second-largest Halloween parade in New York.
-Neighborhood kids—and some grown-ups too—come decked out in scary costumes, face paint, and over-the-top decorations.
-In past years, the parade organizers have handed out more than 3,500 goodie bags to kids who march.
-Check the website closer to the event for details.
+Neighborhood kids—and some grown-ups too—come decked out in scary costumes, facepaint, and over-the-top decorations.
+In past years, the parade organizers have handed out goodie bags to the more than 3,500 kids who have marched.